-Outside air hood inlet screens are permanent aluminum-mesh type filters.
+The outdoor air hood inlet screens are permanent aluminummesh type filters.
 See Fig. 2.
 Inspect these screens for cleanliness.
 Remove the screens when cleaning is required.
-Clean by washing with hot low-pressure water and soft detergent and replace all screens before restarting the unit.
-Observe the flow direction arrows on the side of each filter frame.
+Clean by washing with hot low-pressure water and soft detergent.
+Replace all screens before restarting the unit.
+Observe the flow direction arrows on the side of each screen frame.